SuzeShardlow/twitter_bot/README.md

 To run this bot, you will need to create an app using your Twitter account and add your keys into the code at lines 8, 9, 10 and 11 in `app.js` (my keys are secret).

-You can set up an app here: https://apps.twitter.com/app/new.
+You can set up a Twitter app here: https://apps.twitter.com/app/new.

 As well as the files above, you will need to download Node.js.
 In the directory containing the app files, run `npm install`.